sankita11/comments-ui/README.md

 # Comments UI
-This is simple web interface for [comments API](https://github.com/sankita11/comments-API)
+This is simple web interface for [comments API](https://github.com/sankita11/comments-API) and utilise all the endpoints (viewing all or one comment, adding or deleting a comment).

 ## Install Dependencies

 ```npm install```